opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 char *strcpy(char *dest, const char *src)
 ```

-*Parameters:*
+* `dest` - pointer to the destination array where the content is to be copied.

-`dest` - This is the pointer to the destination array where the content is to be copied. `src` - This is the string to be copied.
+* `src` - The string to be copied.

-*Return Value:* This returns a pointer to the destination string dest.
+* `returns` - a pointer to the destination string dest.

 # Expressive, not
 This small example shows how confused the C library authors were about what was the correct thing to do even for the trivial task of copying strings.

 There are some good things here though: firstly that the `src` string is immutable so `strcpy` cannot change it.
 Secondly it returns a pointer with the copied value.

-Well that *would have been nice*, but the copied value is `dest`, so there is never any need to use that nice return value.
+Well that *would have been nice*, but the copied value is `dest`, so there is never any need to use that return value.
 It would have been more honest to write:

 ```c
 void strcpy(char *dest, const char *src) /* Honest */